pharaox/carnalitas_x/README.md

 ### Impact of Slavery Doctrines

 Carnalitas introduces the *Slavery Crime* and *Slavery Shunned* religious doctrines that determine whether owning slaves of certain faiths is considered a crime, shunned, or accepted, depending on the faith's hostility level.
 However, in Carnalitas these doctrines are not followed consistently when determining if someone can be enslaved, bought, or seized, the AI acceptance of slave interactions, or the AI decisions to initiate them.
-This mod attempts to correct this by reexamining the impact of slavery doctrines on all slave interactions:
+This mod attempts to correct this by rebalancing the impact of slavery doctrines on all slave interactions:

 * If owning slaves of a certain faith is a crime, for adherents of this faith:
   - It is not possible to enslave, seize, or buy them for the human player.
 The AI will not initiate such interactions at all.